 Mariska Hargitay keeps a photo of her mother Jayne Mansfield on her desk on the set.

-Peter Hermann (who plays Attorney Trevor Langan in thirty episodes) is Mariska Hargitay's real-life husband.
+Peter Hermann (Attorney Trevor Langan in thirty-two episodes) is Mariska Hargitay's real-life husband.

 Two years before joining the cast as a series regular, Diane Neal (Casey Novak) appeared in an episode playing a woman accused of raping a male stripper.